Hey, RIOC! Save this space! You’ve really blown it so far, but this is our space, entrusted to you. You owe us better than this.

 In September, 2018, after an expose in The Roosevelt Island Daily, PSD Public Safety Chief Jack McManus announced a policy for removing the Island’s giant inventory of abandoned bikes.

 But before removing all the bikes, Chief McManus went on sick leave.
-He later retired, and the program was abandoned, along with bike safety.
+He later retired, his program abandoned, along with bike safety.

 Treating the historic Tram like debris didn’t stop with the cabins.